The Celestron NexStar 6SE is part of the NexStar SE series that offers great bang for the buck.

 SCT Optical Design

 The long focal length with the short tube is its primary benefit.
 The general rule is, the longer the focal length, the heavier the OTA.
 With an SCT, this isn’t necessarily true.
 Due to its folded light path, the focal length can be much longer than its actual tube length would suggest.
 This allows for a shorter and more compact OTA that doesn’t require a large and expensive mount and it eliminates balancing issues.

 Visibility is excellent.
-As a high-power champ, you can tack on the shortest focal length eyepieces and Barlow lenses to get better views of planetary and lunar surfaces.
+As a high-power telescope, you can tack on the shortest focal length eyepieces and Barlow lenses to get better views of planetary and lunar surfaces.
 You may want to come down a tad in power to get a better view of DSOs (Deep Sky Object) that includes the entire Messier catalog and a good portion of the NGC catalog.

 The NexStar 6SE OTA weighs only 8 lbs.
 The tripod weighs 9 lbs, and the mount head weighs 11 lbs.
 With a few extras mounted on top like the eyepiece, finder scope, and star diagonal, the total weight comes to approximately 30 lbs.
 That is pretty impressive for a complete system that is ready and roaring to be setup anywhere, anytime.

 The OTA also attaches to the mount with a dovetailed quick release bracket.
 Of course, you can use this system to balance the OTA during use, but it allows for quick removal and safe storage.
 The hand control can also be used while attached to the fork arm or removed to use remotely.
 Each accessory comes with their own boxes that should be kept to safely store them for transport.
 But, you may want to consider purchasing a case that will fit your OTA and accessories for secure and safe transportation.